heyakash876/assignments/Assignment1/Readme.md

 - Event Logging: The contract emits an event whenever tokens are purchased.
 This allows for easy tracking and auditing of all token purchases.

 - Error Handling: The contract includes require statements with error messages throughout to ensure that functions are only called when it is valid to do so.
+  ## Test script
+  The test file includes two tests: testBuyTokens and testEndSale.
+   The testBuyTokens function tests the buyTokens function of the TokenSale contract, and the testEndSale function tests the endSale function of the TokenSale contract.